 Sheep

-Our large flock of Katahdin sheep graze the same pastures on the north end of our farm that are used by the chickens and cattle.
+Our large flock of Katahdin sheep graze the same pastures on our farm that are used by the chickens and cattle, sometimes grazing alongside the cattle in a “Flerd”.
 The sheep are allowed to graze freely, but always rest at night within their electrified net wire fence.
-This fencing (~ 1/4 acre) is moved approximately once a week so the sheep will always have fresh, clean grass each evening for grazing and bedding.
+This fencing (~ 1/4 acre) is moved every 3-5 days so the sheep always have fresh, clean grass each evening for grazing and bedding.
 This also ensures their manure and urine is not concentrated in one area for soil health.

 The sheep enjoy many of the same plants as our cattle, but they have preference to some weeds over grasses which is great for weed management throughout our pasture.
 Additionally, sheep and cattle do not share the same parasites, so they actually clean up after and protect each other.